 A payment of $1000 is required with the application to hold a space for the class.
 The balance must be paid three business days prior to the first day of the online class.
 Registration and payment can be done using a credit card online from our Events page.
 Click on the training you are interested to register.

 The both portions of the course are available separately for those who want to complete their Rater certification in stages or wish to gain knowledge or experience for reasons other than Rater certification.

 Online Training only: $750.00 (does not include software or testing)

 *Requires permission of the trainer(s).

-Breakfast and lunch are included in your registration fee.
-We will do our best to make reasonable accommodations for students with special dietary needs, but in some cases students should be prepared to bring their own food.
+Under normal circumstances, breakfast and lunch are included in your registration fee.
+However, due to Covid-19, we are not doing any on site training, so meals will not be provided!
+When live trainings resume, we will do our best to make reasonable accommodations for students with special dietary needs, but in some cases students should be prepared to bring their own food.

 Hotel and Travel Expenses:

 Hotel and travel expenses are not included in your registration fee.
 Please check with Betsy to see if we have reached our minimum registration numbers before you book non-refundable hotel or air fare reservations.
 We have only had to cancel one training in the last three years due to low enrollment, but it has happened.
 Please plan your hotel and air fare reservations accordingly.